-The Glasgow Distillery Company was the brainchild of three men.
+The Glasgow Distillery Company was the project of three men.
 Veterans of the drinks industry, Liam Hughes and Mike Hayward, working with accountant Ian McDougall, registered their company in 2012.
-Taking their name from the business behind the old Dundashill Distillery, which closed down more than 100 years before, the men took out a lease on an industrial building in the Hillington Business Park to the west of the city.
+Taking their name from the company behind the old Dundashill Distillery, which closed down more than 100 years before, the men took out a lease on an industrial building in the Hillington Business Park to the west of the city.

-Thanks to her subtly bellowed warnings however I was able to correct my error before it was too late and was soon buzzing the door of the distillery having aged approximately 10 years in the last 30 seconds.
+Thanks to her subtly bellowed warnings I was able to correct my error before it was too late and was soon buzzing the door of the distillery having aged approximately 10 years in the last 30 seconds.

 I was met by Sebastian Bunford-Jones, marketing manager and all round good guy, who very generously agreed to show me round.
-Not that there’s much showing round involved of course.
+Not that there’s much showing round involved.
 The distillery doesn’t really do public tours, aside from an occasional joint venture with the Tennents Brewery.
 To be honest, it is not difficult to see why.
 I suspect it would be hard work to extend any kind of visitor experience in this ‘everything-under-one-roof’ setup past 20 minutes.

 My trip was no less worthwhile however, as the distillery is not without its charms.
-The concrete shell of a building, complete with open ventilation ducts and hanging strip lighting only seemed to accentuate the gleaming appearance of the diminutive but perfectly formed pot stills which stood proudly in the centre of the room.
-It may be closer in appearance to a craft brewery in Brooklyn than it is to a picturesque scotch distillery, but the earliest whisky makers would surely still recognise the process.
-Indeed, what could be more traditional than finding a disused building within which to operate a set of stills?
+The concrete shell of a building, complete with open ventilation ducts and hanging strip lighting only seemed to accentuate the gleaming appearance of the diminutive but perfectly formed pot stills that stood proudly in the centre of the room.
+It may be closer in appearance to a craft brewery in Brooklyn than it is to a picturesque Scotch distillery, but the earliest whisky makers would surely still recognise the process.
+Indeed, what could be more traditional than finding a disused building within which to operate a pair of stills?

-With everything from mashing to fermenting, distilling and even coopering taking place in the same room, and the expected arrival of a second pair of stills, it seems that something has to give and plans are now underway to extend the building in order to cope with the up-scaling of the production capacity.
+With everything from mashing to fermenting, distilling and even coopering taking place in the same room, and the expected arrival of a second pair of stills, it seems that something has to give and plans are now being discussed to extend the building in order to cope with the up-scaling of the production capacity.